eForms Logo

 Download: PDF, MS Word, OpenDocument

-Carbon Monoxide Detectors (Public Act 094-0741, Section 10) – A landlord must provide a carbon monoxide detector within 15 feet of where the tenant sleeps.
-Information regarding the detectors must be listed in the lease.
+1. Carbon Monoxide Detectors – A landlord must provide a carbon monoxide detector within 15 feet of where the tenant sleeps.
+Information regarding the detectors must be listed in the lease.[1]

-Concession Granted (765 ILCS 730) – Any concession for rent is required to be mentioned in the lease.
-When entered into the page, the header with the words “Concession Granted” should be at least one-half (1/2) inches in height on the document.
-Failure on behalf of the landlord to write this, if there is a concession, is considered a misdemeanor in the State of Illinois.
+2. Concession Granted – Any concession for rent must be mentioned in the lease.
+When entered into the page, the header with the words “Concession Granted” should be at least one-half inches in height on the document.
+Failure on behalf of the landlord to write this, if there is a concession, is considered a misdemeanor in the State of Illinois.[2]

-Lead-Based Paint Disclosure – Any residence constructed prior to 1978 is required to have this addendum attached to any agreement to inform the tenant(s) of this hazard.
+3. Lead-Based Paint Disclosure & EPA Pamphlet – Any residence constructed prior to 1978 is required to have this addendum attached to any agreement to inform the tenant(s) of this hazard.[3]

-Smoke Detectors (425 ILCS 60/3(d)) – It is the responsibility of the landlord to provide smoke detectors throughout the premises.
+5. Smoke and Carbon Monoxide Detectors – The landlord is responsible for providing smoke detectors throughout the premises.
 Although, during the lease term, the tenant will be responsible for their maintenance and functionality.
-Use the Carbon Monoxide and Smoke Detector Agreement to ensure a tenant maintains the detectors throughout the lease term.
+Use the Carbon Monoxide and Smoke Detector Agreement to ensure tenants maintain the detectors throughout the lease term.[5]

-Shared Meter (765 ILCS 740/5) – If a tenant must pay a portion of a master utility, the landlord must share the formula to calculate the tenant’s responsibility.
+7. Shared Meter (conditional) – If a tenant must pay a portion of a master utility, the landlord must share the formula to calculate the tenant’s responsibility.[7]

 Security Deposits